 - In Paris, negotiators from nearly 200 countries reached a landmark new global agreement to fight climate change.
 For the first time, all participating countries committed to reduce their greenhouse gas emissions to levels necessary to keep global temperature rises “well below” 2 degrees Celsius above pre-industrial levels.
-This global plan for action is expected to drive a shift of investments away from fossil fuel drilling and towards investments in scaling up renewable energy — including more deployment of zero-carbon solar power all over the world.
+This global plan for action is expected to drive a shift of investments away from fossil fuel drilling and towards investments in scaling up renewable energy — including more growth in the use of zero-carbon solar power all over the world.

 - And in the U.S., end-of-year omnibus tax legislation included a massive, surprise stocking stuffer for the solar industry — a three-year extension of the 30% investment tax credit (ITC) that was previously scheduled to expire after next year, followed by a gradual decline in 2021 and 2022.
 According to projections by Greentech Media, the extension could translate into 25 additional GW of solar power installations through 2020 — more than all the solar power installed in the U.S. to date!

-Two huge successes don’t mean that solar energy supporters get to roll the credits and ride off into the (ahem) sunset, however.
+Two big solar growth successes don’t mean that solar energy supporters get to roll the credits and ride off into the (ahem) sunset, however.
 While these new macro-level drivers are great news, they also raise the stakes for state-level regulatory decisions which determine how much homeowners get paid for their solar generation.
 These battles are taking place at state public utility commissions (PUCs) and generally concern what is known as “Net Energy Metering” (NEM) — policies that require utilities to only bill consumers for the “net” electricity they use after accounting for all of their solar generation.

 While this NEM principle may seem like common sense, many utilities argue that solar-generating customers need to pay more for their electricity or receive less for their solar generation, since they avoid paying grid maintenance charges that are normally bundled into their retail electricity price.
 On the other hand, NEM supporters claim that distributed solar energy has unique benefits that aren’t being accounted for — including reduced environmental compliance costs, the ability to postpone or even avoid new utility investments in generation, transmission, and distribution infrastructure, and improved grid resiliency.